 The most popular wetsuit options on the market are springsuits and fullsuits.
 If only afford one wetsuit can be afforded, a fullsuit is a better choice.
 It is more practical to be too warm than too cold.

-Cold water tends to penetrate through the wetsuit openings for head, hands and feet, stitches that bind the wetsuit, and through the zipper.
+Coldwater tends to penetrate through the wetsuit openings for the head, hands, and feet, stitches that bind the wetsuit, and through the zipper.
 Therefore, how efficient the wetsuit is will depend on the thickness of the wetsuit as well as the type of suit, the type and location of the wetsuit zipper, and how well the wetsuit fits.

 Thickness And Warmth

 The wetsuit you select will generally depend on the water temperature environment in which it will be worn.
 In the store, wetsuit tags include one, two, or three numbers in the wetsuit description that represent the neoprene thickness of the wetsuit (in millimeters).
 Material thickness varies according to what part of the body it is covering.
 This is why there may be one or more numbers on the wetsuit description tag.
 For example, the neoprene wetsuit material is typically thinner on the arms and legs to allow freer, unrestricted movement of the limbs than it is on the core section.
 Each (thickness) number is separated with a “/” or “0”.
 The larger number (usually the first number) refers to the thickness of the core or torso material.
 The second and/or third refers to the thickness of the neoprene material that covers the limbs.